 European CE industry is particularly committed to boost sales of large screen and planostereoscopic displays.
-For this purpose they undertook, through their major category association EICTA, the initiative of creating a set of licensed labels, corresponding to a precise set of technical requirements: HD Ready (for TVs) and HDTV (for STBs) and their counterparts in 1080p format.
+For this purpose they undertook, through their major category association EICTA4, the initiative of creating a set of licensed labels, corresponding to a

-&lt;sup>1 ASO: Analogue Switch-Off
+1 ASO: Analogue Switch-Off

-&lt;sup>2 Simulcast: the concurrent broadcasting of same TV programming in different formats (analogue and digital, SD and HD) Today in Japanese labs Super Hi-vision (SHV), which it is intended to be the Ultra High Definition format for the future, is almost a reality.
+2 Simulcast: the concurrent broadcasting of same TV programming in different formats (analogue and digital, SD and HD) 3 Today the Super Hi Vision (SUV), which is interded to be the time time time to be the second s precise set of technical requirements: HD Ready (for TVs) and HDTV (for TVs and STBs) and their counterparts in 1080p format.

+3 Today the Super Hi-Vision (SHV), which is intended to be the Ultra High Definition format for the future, is almost a reality in the Japanese labs.

-&lt;sup>4 EICTA: European Industry Consumer Technical Association
+4 EICTA: European Industry Consumer Technical Association, now DIGITALEUROPE